 We’ve been lucky enough to fund 12 projects in the Asia-Pacific since 2012.

-Right now, we fund education projects that empower young people to rise out of poverty in Cambodia and Timor-Leste.
-And we partner with like-minded youth organisations across our region, to grow capacity and build strength in our movement for a more just world.
+Right now, we’re providing funds and capacity development to projects that are creating exciting new opportunities for future leaders in Cambodia and Timor-Leste.
+In everything we do, we partner with like-minded youth organisations across our region to upskill and build strength in our movement for a more just world.

 Young people can be valuable leaders and decision makers, as long as they are empowered and given opportunities to participate.
 We believe that this is particularly true for the development sector, where organisations can benefit from the unique perspectives and insights of young people.